White Brazilians: Genetic research

 Another genetic research suggested that the white Brazilian population is not genetically homogenous, as its genomic ancestry varies in different regions.
-Samples of white males from Rio Grande do Sul have showed significant differences between whites of different localities of state.
+Samples of white males from Rio Grande do Sul have shown significant differences between whites of different localities of state.
 In a sample from the town of Veranópolis, heavily settled by people of Italian descent, the results from the maternal and paternal sides showed almost complete European ancestry.
 On the other hand, a sample of whites from several other regions of Rio Grande do Sul showed significant fractions of Native American (36%) and African (16%) mtDNA haplogroups.

 Another study (based on blood polymorphisms, from 1981) carried out in one thousand individuals from Porto Alegre city, Southern Brazil, and 760 from Natal city, Northeastern Brazil, found whites of Porto Alegre had 8% of African alleles and in Natal the ancestry of the samples total was characterized as 58% white, 25% black, and 17% Amerindian.
 This study found that persons identified as white or Pardo in Natal have similar ancestries, a dominant European ancestry, while persons identified as white in Porto Alegre have an overwhelming majority of European ancestry.

 According to an autosomal DNA genetic study from 2011, both "whites" and "pardos" from Fortaleza have a predominantly degree of European ancestry (>70%), with minor but important African and Native American contributions.
 "Whites" and "pardos" from Belém and Ilhéus also were found to be pred.
 European in ancestry, with minor Native American and African contributions.

 According to another study, autosomal DNA study (see table), those who identified as whites in Rio de Janeiro turned out to have 86.4% – and self identified pardos 68.1% – European ancestry on average.
 Blacks were found out to have on average 41.8% European ancestry.

 According to another study (from 1965, and based on blood groups and electrophoretic markers) carried out on whites of Northeastern Brazilian origin living in São Paulo the ancestries would be 70% European, 18% African and 12% Amerindian admixture.